min69u/Reforestation/README.md

-## What do you get hanging from Apple trees?
-Sore arms.
+## What do birds give out on Halloween?
+Tweets.